tonytw1/squirrel-detector/README.md

 The [TensorFlow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) contains saved models have been pretrained and can be downloaded.

-They can be used to run predictions against our images.
+They can be used to run detections against our images.

-Lets pick a pretrained model and try to run it against one of our test images.
+Let's pick a pretrained model and try to run it against one of our test images.

 Working on a local machine I was blocked almost immediately with an error while trying to load the saved model.